 How to apply for an E-3 visa

 As another advantage, the E-3 has a fairly quick processing time of around four to six weeks.
-This Aussie Recruit E-3 Fact Sheet offers highlights of the procedure for getting an E-3.

 Since you’ll need to start with a job, look on large job search websites such as Monster.com, Indeed, and Career Builder.
 Professional networking site LinkedIn is also a good place to connect with recruiters and others in your field.
 Additionally, look at local networking groups such as the Australians in San Francisco Facebook group, which has thousands of members.

 If you’re an educated professional, it’s a good time to look for a job in the U.S. Employers are hungry for skilled labor.
 The U.S. unemployment rate is at a fifty-year low.
 Tech companies, in particular, are seeking talent, with 918,000 unfilled jobs, according to a CompTIA report cited in the Wall Street Journal.
 International workers are embraced in many fields.
 In technology, in particular, there is a strong connection between immigration and entrepreneurship.
 Many billion-dollar Silicon Valley firms, such as Slack, Stripe, and Palantir have at least one immigrant founder.

 Once you line up a job, your employer files a Labor Condition Application, and you file a petition with the LCA and your job offer letter.
 (The full list of supporting documents is here on the U.S. immigration offices’ website.)
 You’ll also want to show that you have ties to Australia, since the intent of the visa is for temporary work, not to serve as a path towards permanent status.
 After the petition is approved, U.S Immigration forwards a I-797 Form, which is essentially an approval letter, to your employer, which your employer forwards to you so that you can apply for your visa.

 E-3 visa extensions